Muhongfan/MLops/03-orchestration/README.md

 ├── orchestrate.py
 └── orchestrate_pre_prefect.py
 ```
-- `duration_prediction_original.ipynb`: Originally `duration-prediction.ipynb` from Module 2.
+- `duration_prediction_original.ipynb`: Original `duration-prediction.ipynb` from Module 2.
-- `duration_prediction_explore.ipynb`: An exploration based on `duration_prediction_original.ipynb` for looking at what some of the returned types, such as .
+- `duration_prediction_explore.ipynb`: An exploration based on `duration_prediction_original.ipynb` for looking at the returned types.
 - `orchestrate_pre_prefect.py`: the orchestration of the work.
 - `orchestrate.py`: Using `prefect` for the orchestration of the work with introducing `@task` and `@flow`(based on`orchestrate_pre_prefect.py`).

 Differences between `orchestrate_pre_prefect.py` and `orchestrate.py`:

 ![diff_orch.png](images%2Fdiff_orch.png)
-Then, run `prefect server start` in Terminal.
+Then, run `prefect server start` in Terminal, and it can be:

 ![de_server.png](images%2Fde_server.png)

-And jump to the dashboard at ` http://127.0.0.1:4200`
+Then jump to the dashboard at ` http://127.0.0.1:4200`

 ![de_ui.png](images%2Fde_ui.png)